microsoft/lisa/docs/run_test/platform.rst

 Use marketplace image
 ^^^^^^^^^^^^^^^^^^^^^

-To run using marketplace image, add the following to runbook :
+To run using marketplace image, add the following to runbook:

 .. code:: yaml